 Dr Hanna A Ruszczyk

-My research explores emerging/protracted crises and the people/actors involved.
-I am thinking about how do we create a future that supports all of us with justice and equity.
+My research explores how do we collectively create a future that supports all of us with justice and equity.

-Starting November 2025, I am a visiting researcher at Newcastle University, School of Geography, Politics and Sociology.
-While at Newcastle University, I am exploring gender inclusive development, migration and related topics.
+From November 2025 to the present time, I am also a visiting researcher at Newcastle University, School of Geography, Politics and Sociology.
+While at Newcastle University, I co-produced a demand driven learning report of municipal best practices for gendered inclusive development.

 From 2020 (while at Durham University), I explored humanitarianism, innovation and how 'people on the move' are governed by the digital and the financial.
 Please see glitchspaces.org.
 Since 2022, I researched the Polish response to the 2022 Russian invasion of Ukraine and I continue to support Ukrainian academics to conduct their own research in a time of war.
 I utilize interdisciplinary and creative methods in (co)creating knowledge and am particularly keen to ensure that my (co)-produced research has relevance and traction within policy and practice.
 Please see www.grripp.net